 At some point, we all go to Google and search for how to clone a phone and get confused due to the numerous options, more than half of which don’t even work.
 Whether you’re buying a new phone or carrying more than one phone, there are some built-in tools and third-party phone cloning apps you can use to keep your data on both devices.

-Why Copy My Data?
+Why Clone A Phone and Copy My Data?

 Transfer data locally from one phone to another

 The first method requires you to have a cable.
 It can be a Type-C to Type-C or a micro USB to Type-C cable, depending on the ports on your old and new phone.
-When you turn on the new Android phone, tap on Start > select to copy apps and data from your old phone > connect both phones using the cable and follow the on-screen instructions.
+Here’s how to transfer data from one Android to another using a Type-C to Type-C or Type-C to Micro USB cable.

-This method will transfer nearly everything if you’re doing and Android to Android transfer.
+This method will transfer nearly everything if you’re doing Android to Android transfer.
 However, you might have to separately log into third-party apps like Facebook and Twitter again on the new device.
 Your passwords from Chrome and other Google apps will migrate to the new phone.

-Using cloud backup on Google Drive
+Using a cloud backup on Google Drive

 On your old phone, go to settings and find your Google account.
 In Google account settings, tap on backup > Back up now.
 This will backup essentials like contacts, calendars, reminders, photos, and videos to your Google Drive.
 When you set up a new phone, tap Start > No cable > Ok.
 Now follow the on-screen steps to select the backup you took from an Android or iPhone.

 - Move third-party apps easily

 - More suitable for Android-to-Android transfer